Telerik-Verified-Plugins/WKWebView/README.md

 No need for anything else - you can now open the project in XCode 6 if you like.

 ## 4. Changelog
+* __0.3.5__  Compatibility with the statusbar plugin: allow the statusbar to not overlay the webview, thanks #6 and #20!
 * __0.3.4__  The GCDWebServer is now compatible with all iOS architectures, thanks #47 and #48!
 * __0.3.2__  Switched embedded HTTP server from CocoaHTTP server to GCDWebServer, thanks #43!
 * __0.3.1__  Compatibility with the SplashScreen plugin